 After the show, make your way two blocks over and bowl some frames at the Bryant Lake Bowl, which also houses a small theater.

 Brave New Workshop

 Who doesn’t love a night of killer comedy?
 The Brave New Workshop has the formula down pat.
-It’s been writing and performing original comedy routines for 50 years, longer than any other theater in the United States.
+It’s been writing and performing original comedy routines since 1958, longer than any other satirical theater in the United States.

 And how can you pass up this deal?
 On Friday nights at 10 pm and Saturday at midnight, the improv show is just $1.
 The bar opens an hour before the show.
 Get there early and have a drink.
 The show will just get funnier.

 Minnesota Fringe Festival